 A brake master cylinder is where all the brake fluid is stored.
-Without the brake fluid, your vehicle brakes would not operate with full capacity.
+Without the brake fluid, your vehicle brakes would not operate at full capacity.
 So, is it safe to drive with a bad brake master cylinder?

-”It is not safe to drive with a bad brake master cylinder because if the master cylinder is bad, the brake fluid will leak out due to internal damage and your brake pedal could sink to the floor and you won’t be able to brake.
-It is not safe to drive your vehicle with no brakes.”
+- It is not safe to drive with a bad brake master cylinder because if the master cylinder is bad, the brake fluid will leak out due to internal damage and your brake pedal could sink to the floor and you won’t be able to brake.

 Is It Safe To Drive With a Bad Brake Master Cylinder